Monk-NT/Joje/docs/DeveloperLog.md

 ## 2017-07-02
 Ok.
 Non-regex solution works better but still kinda craps itself if some _corner cases_ are applied.
 Non the matter, will fix that later.

+## 2017-07-03
+Adding tests.
+First, I have to choose what will I use.
+As far as I understand, I can choose between QuickCheck, HUnit and HSpec.
+It seems that HUnit and HSpec are related, HSpec being built on top of HUnit.
+So, then the real difference is between verbosity of one and other, and between QuickCheck approach versus other two.
+QuickCheck is a _'library for random testing of program properties'_ to quote official documentation.
+That means that you _describe_ what the function does and then QuickCheck uses random input data to test it.
+It is an interesting approach, but alas, I will not use it, at least not for now.

+Furthermore, HSpec can use QuickCheck, or at least parts of it, meaning that HSpec is probably best from both worlds.
+So, it's decided, I'll use Hspec.
+Now, only thing I have to do is create the Spec.hs file...

+### Update 1
+So I added my simple first `Spec.hs` (actually, filename is `JojeSpec.hs`, but who cares).
+This simple script tests `findLongestRoute` function for now.
+Should redo the test, so it doesn't expose the internal workings of the library.
+Don't know what to think about the whole `Web.Joje.Internal` module I exposed.
+I see some of the bigger and better libraries doing it, but somehow, that seems wrong to me.
+Library API should do what library API says it does, no need for Internal workings to be shown.
+Then again...
+I don't know, maybe some parts should be exposed.
+Maybe some "goodness" is hidden in internal workings.
+I'll try to grok it to its fullness.